Earth's Shadow viewed from Nilgen Nature Reserve, WA Australia

 Email: yaguangl@hawaii.edu Full CV

+I am 李亚光 (Li, Yaguang).
 I am an astronomer, now working as a Beatrice Watson Parrent Fellow at University of Hawaiʻi at Mānoa.
 I obtained my PhD at the University of Sydney in 2023.

-I specialize in asteroseismology, the study of stellar oscillations.
+I am broadly interested in stellar astrophysics and specialize in asteroseismology, the study of stellar oscillations.
 Almost every star on the sky pulsate, just like a musical instrument hitting some notes.
-I study these variabilities with space telescopes such as NASA’s Kepler and TESS missions and ground-based RV facilities such as SONG, Keck/KPF, and VLT/ESPRESSO.
+I study these variabilities to understand the physics of stellar interiors, through precision stellar modeling and diagnostic observations, using data from space telescopes (Kepler, TESS, PLATO, Roman) and ground-based facilities (SONG, Keck/KPF, and VLT/ESPRESSO).